encode/django-rest-framework/docs/api-guide/filtering.md

 As well as being able to override the default queryset, REST framework also includes support for generic filtering backends that allow you to easily construct complex filters that can be specified by the client using query parameters.

-REST framework supports pluggable backends to implement filtering, and provides an implementation which uses the [django-filter] package.
+## DjangoFilterBackend

-To use REST framework's filtering backend, first install `django-filter`.
+To use REST framework's `DjangoFilterBackend`, first install `django-filter`.

     pip install django-filter

 You must also set the filter backend to `DjangoFilterBackend` in your settings:

     REST_FRAMEWORK = {
-        'FILTER_BACKEND': 'rest_framework.filters.DjangoFilterBackend'
+        'DEFAULT_FILTER_BACKENDS': ['rest_framework.filters.DjangoFilterBackend']
     }

-## Specifying filter fields
+#### Specifying filter fields

 If all you need is simple equality-based filtering, you can set a `filter_fields` attribute on the view, or viewset, listing the set of fields you wish to filter against.

     class ProductList(generics.ListAPIView):
         queryset = Product.objects.all()